thomcorah/dmu-multimedia/md/TECH2015-Module-Handbook.md

 The report should contain:

-- An introduction - what is your app
+- An introduction - what is your story
 - A specification - a detailed list of the things it should do/be
 - Initial design sketches of the mobile view with commentary
 - Your final mobile designs with commentary